 General Market Rules

-- Pre-market sales, post-market sales, and early breakdown are only allowed with permission from the Managing Director.
+- Pre-market sales, post-market sales, and early breakdown are only allowed with verbal permission from the Market Manager.

 - All permits necessary to sell must to be on display or available for review at all times.

 - All scales must bear a current seal from the Dept. of Weights and Measures.